Australia is the 6th largest donor country to education; overall funding is expected to remain stable

-Australia provides almost all its education ODA as bilateral funding: 91%, or US$331 million in 2015, equivalent to 12% of total bilateral ODA.
-A large share of bilateral education ODA is for ‘ general education’, which accounted for 43% in 2016 (latest year for which bilateral data is available; see figure below).
+Australia provides almost all its education ODA as bilateral funding: 85%, or US$217 million in 2016, equivalent to 9% of total bilateral ODA.
+A large share of bilateral education ODA is for ‘ general education’, which accounted for 43% in 2016 (see figure below).
 Of this, funding for education facilities and training contributed 24% and contributions to education policy and administrative management 17%.

 ' Basic education' made up another 43% of Australia’s bilateral education in 2016, comprised almost entirely of primary education.
 Funding to primary education increased between 2013 and 2015 (rising from US$92 million to US$140 million) before dropping again in 2016 to US$92 million.
 Vocational training (2% of bilateral education ODA) and secondary education (1%), has not received large amounts of financing in recent years.